CKs-Technology-News/PrivacyTools/README.md

 Privacy oriented alternatives:
 - [Ave](https://github.com/deckerst/aves) – A gallery and metadata explorer app, built for Android with Flutter.
 - [DNG Processor](https://github.com/amirzaidi/DNGProcessor) – Bring out the best in your phone's camera.
 It waits for new RAW images captured using a supported camera app, and then processes them in the background.
 Works well with Open Camera and usually gives better results than Google Camera ports.
+- [Immich](https://github.com/alextran1502/immich) – Self-hosted photo, video backup solution directly from your mobile phone.
 - [Phimp.me](https://github.com/fossasia/phimpme-android) – Photo Imaging and Picture Editor.
 - [Photok](https://github.com/leonlatsch/Photok) – Encrypted Photo Safe for Android.
+- [Photos Vault for iOS](https://apps.apple.com/us/app/photo-vault/id1562839653) – Secure encrypted vault for your Photos and Videos.
 - [Simple Gallery](https://f-droid.org/en/packages/com.simplemobiletools.gallery.pro/) – A premium app for managing and editing your photos, videos, GIFs without ads.
 - [Stingle Photos](https://github.com/stingle/stingle-photos-android) – A secure, open-source photo, video cloud storage and backup application that is safe, ad-free and easy to use.
 It provides strong encryption and privacy to keep you safe from data breaches and leaks.
-- [Photos Vault for iOS](https://apps.apple.com/us/app/photo-vault/id1562839653) – Secure encrypted vault for your Photos and Videos.

 ### [Self-hosted photo storage](#self-hosted-photo-storage)